tardisgo/tardisgo/README.md

 ## Next steps:
 Please go to http://github.com/tardisgo/tardisgo-samples for example Go code modified to work with tardisgo.

+For a small technical FAQ, please see the [Wiki page](https://github.com/tardisgo/tardisgo/wiki).

 For public help or discussion please go to the [Google Group](https://groups.google.com/d/forum/tardisgo); or feel free to e-mail [Elliott](https://github.com/elliott5) direct to discuss any issues if you prefer.

-The documentation is sparse at present, if there is some aspect of the system that you want to know more about, please let [Elliott](https://github.com/elliott5) know and he will prioritise that area.
+The documentation is sparse at present, if there is some aspect of the system that you want to know more about, please let [Elliott](https://github.com/elliott5) know and he will prioritise that area to add to the wiki.

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.